rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 As such, our team has created a **Glossary** for you to refer to when reading this guide!
 It serves as a mini-dictionary, for you to read a definition and quickly go back to wherever you were.

 Technical terms are marked in **italicised blue** [*like this*]()!
 When you click on it, it brings you to the glossary.
 Each term in the glossary also contains a 'Go back' button, and clicking on that returns you to where you originally were.
 This is to create a seamless reading experience for you!

+Note that only **the first instance** of a term will be hyperlinked!

 Give it a try with the term: [*Object-Oriented Programming*](#glossary).

 The blue phrases known are also known as [*hyperlinks*](#glossary).

 Non-italicised hyperlinks [like this]() are used to bring you to different parts of the document.